kaanapan/CodeWars-Activity/README.md

 **Disclaimer:**  This repository is not for CodeWarriors.
 If you are stuck while solving a problem and looking for a hint/solution, please ask a question about it.
 Please do not just jump into solution and copy-past a solution.

-**Overview** : I wanted to pick, arguably, my top 10 solutions to the problems that I want to share with you instead of putting all my solutions to this repository.
-I also included the Katas that I created and translated from one language to another.
+**Overview** : I wanted to pick, arguably, my top 10 solutions to the problems that I want to share with you instead of putting all my solutions into this repository.
+I added the Katas that I created and translated from one language to another.
 If you want to see all my statistics in CodeWars please look at my profile:
 [![CodeWars Badge](https://www.codewars.com/users/lonkaan/badges/large)](https://www.codewars.com/users/lonkaan)

 ## Authored Katas